percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 .. option:: progress

-    :Values: 1,path/to/file,path/to/fifo
+    :Values: 1,path/to/file

 If equal to:

     * 1 it writes to mysql stderr
     * path/to/file writes to that file.
-    * path/to/fifo, it will be created and cleaned up at exit.This is the preferred way.
-You need to cat the fifo file to monitor the progress, not tail it.
+If this is a fifo, it needs to exist and be open on reader end before itself, otherwise wsrep_sst_xtrabackup will block indefinitely.

 .. note::
     Value of 0 is not valid.